 1. BULUOHUA Cat Repellent Outdoor Balls

-- Natural plant-based formula: Uses peppermint, lemon, garlic oil, lemongrass oil, and bitter apple for safe, effective deterrence
+- Natural plant ingredients: Includes camphor, peppermint, lemon, garlic oil, and lemongrass oil for a safe, effective scent barrier

-- Flexible placement: Includes mesh bags for hanging or placing in various locations around the home and garden
+- Versatile application: Includes mesh bags for hanging or placing in various locations indoors and outdoors

-Compared to sprays or electronic devices, these repellent balls prioritize ease of use and safety, with a focus on all-natural ingredients.
-The main tradeoff is that initial application requires patience and regular placement for best results.
+Unlike sprays or granules that may require frequent reapplication, these balls offer extended protection with minimal upkeep.
+The main limitation is that initial training requires patience and repeated placement for best results.

 - Works indoors and outdoors